-Budapest has only a few restaurants right along the Danube River, and even the ones that exist are usually more about vistas than gastronomic delights.
-Flanked by endless rows of docked Viking river cruises, Szegedi Halászcsárda doesn't hold much promise at first sight, but it turns out to be a positive surprise.
-Their specialty is the Hungarian fisherman’s soup, halászlé, especially its famed version from the south-Hungarian city of Szeged.
+It's a fact of life in Budapest that few restaurants offer Danube River views, and even those that do are rarely known for gastronomic delights.
+Szegedi Halászcsárda, flanked by docked Viking river cruises, is a notch above its kind.
+The specialty here is the Hungarian fisherman’s soup, halászlé, especially the famed version from the south-Hungarian city of Szeged.

 While the fisherman’s soup is keeping you busy, remember to also look up and enjoy the picture-postcard views of Budapest.
-Due to its location near the tourist-heavy river cruises, most patrons at Szegedi Halászcsárda are foreigners, which explains why a live gipsy band performs Hungarian folk songs every Wednesday to Sunday, from 6 p.m. to 10 p.m.
+Due to its location near the river cruises, most patrons at Szegedi Halászcsárda are tourists, which explains why a live gipsy band performs Hungarian folk songs every Wednesday through Saturday, from 6 p.m. to 10 p.m., and Sunday during lunchtime.